 Advanced techniques of team play and strategy in the sport of basketball.
 Includes advanced mechanics of basketball and total body conditioning.
-Satisfactory/Unsatisfactory grading option is available.
 May be taken four times for credit.
 Prerequisite: PAC121 or instructor consent.

 PAC222 Theory and Practice of Baseball II